venu0245/Linux/lvm.md

   lvremove test1lv
   ```

-### EXTEND THE SIZE ONE DISK TO ANOTHER DIFFERENT DISK
+### EXTEND THE VOLUME SIZES ONE DISK TO ANOTHER DIFFERENT DISK
 * create two physical volume's and
 * create one volume group
 * create logical volume